wp-plugins/mapfig-premium-leaflet-map-maker/readme.txt

 The MapFig Leaflet Maps main features are:

 * Markers, Lines, and Polygons
-* On-Map Editing
+* On-Map creation and editing
+* Add as many markers and shapes to maps as you wish to.
 * Add Maps to Posts and Pages via button
 * Works with any map provider (OpenStreetMap, Google, MapBox, BING, etc..)
 * 100+ Font Awesome Marker icons
 * Create Custom Map Provider Groupings
-* Standard or Modal InfoBox
+* Standard or Modal InfoBox see [screenshots] (https://wordpress.org/plugins/mapfig-premium-leaflet-map-maker/screenshots/)
-* TinyMce Editor to add formatted text, images, and links to InfoBoxes
+* TinyMce Editor to add formatted text, images, and links to InfoBoxes see [screenshots] (https://wordpress.org/plugins/mapfig-premium-leaflet-map-maker/screenshots/)
 * Auto Centering
 * Map Sidebar
 * Map Search
 * Map Measure
 * Map Full Screen
 * MiniMap
-* Map Export (HTML, GeoJSON, iframe, and Bootstrap)
+* Map Export (HTML, GeoJSON, and iframe)
 * GeoLocation (Where am I?)
 * Google Directions Links
 * Integrated Widget
 * Download as HTML from within WP
 * Download as JSON from within WP
-* Download as BootStrap from within WP
+* Download as BootStrap application from within WP
 * Social Share - share maps on all Social Media as well as via email.
 Maps do not need to be published to be shared.
 We have created and included icons for social media but you can replace with your own.
 * Optional direct ticket support for $5 per year!
 This also includes free upgrades and updates.
 * We also offer a $7 per year support option that includes adding GPX, SVG Maps, and PlayBack functionality as well as direct ticket support, updates, and upgrades.